Circumferential Road 5–Kalayaan Avenue Interchange: History

-The entire interchange was inaugurated by President Gloria Macapagal Arroyo, accompanied by MMDA Chairman Bayani Fernando, on May 5, 2009, and it was opened to traffic the next day.
+The entire interchange was inaugurated by President Gloria Macapagal Arroyo, accompanied by MMDA Chairman Bayani Fernando, on May 5, 2009, and opened to traffic the next day.

 Impact

 The impact of the C-5–Kalayaan Interchange's construction was initially positive.
-Within a week of the interchange's opening, the MMDA claimed that both traffic speed and vehicular volume increased, with more than 150,000 cars now passing through the intersection daily, taking an estimated amount of 30,000 vehicles off of EDSA in the process.
+Within a week of the interchange's opening, the MMDA claimed that traffic speed and vehicular volume increased, with more than 150,000 cars now passing through the intersection daily, taking an estimated 30,000 vehicles off EDSA.
 Traffic speed on C-5 also increased from 20.85 kph in 2006 and 2007 to 38.84 kph within two weeks of the interchange's completion, an increase of 86%.

 Criticism

-Criticism on the construction of the C-5–Kalayaan Interchange has been varied, and public reaction has been mixed.
-It has been argued that the construction of the interchange led to significant public inconvenience, and criticism of the design has varied from being aesthetically unpleasing to, in the words of Lester Dizon of The Philippine Star, being a "public nuisance".
+Criticism of the C-5–Kalayaan Interchange's construction has been varied, and public reaction has been mixed.
+It has been argued that the construction of the interchange led to significant public inconvenience and criticism of the design has varied from being aesthetically unpleasing to, in the words of Lester Dizon of The Philippine Star, being a "public nuisance".
 Another Star columnist, James Deakin, argued that the location of the elevated U-turn slots was ill-conceived, even calling the interchange one of Metro Manila's worst eyesores.
 Journalist Korina Sanchez, meanwhile, claimed that the interchange was a PR stunt for Bayani Fernando, who she claims was not used to going unnoticed.

 Senator Francis Escudero meanwhile insinuated that the MMDA focuses too much energy on traffic mitigation instead of flood control, criticizing the opening of the interchange while Metro Manila was affected by flooding caused by Typhoon Emong (Chan-hom) just a few days earlier.

 Structurally, the elevated U-turn slots have been criticized for failing global traffic standards, even earning protest from a local association of structural engineers who questioned the interchange's safety.

-The C-5–Kalayaan Interchange abuts three constituent Metro Manila local government units, and while the mayors of Pateros and Taguig were supportive of the interchange's construction, claiming that it allows them to better manage traffic in their respective localities; Makati Mayor Jejomar Binay opposed.
+The C-5–Kalayaan Interchange abuts three constituent Metro Manila local government units, and while then-Pateros mayor Joey Medina and then-Taguig mayor Sigfrido Tiñga were supportive of the interchange's construction, claiming that it allows them to better manage traffic in their respective localities; Makati Mayor Jejomar Binay opposed.